react-boilerplate/react-boilerplate/README.md

 ## CSS

-The CSS modules found in the `css` subfolders all get imported into one big file (`main.css`), which gets transpiled with PostCSS.
+The CSS modules found in the `css` subfolders all get imported into one big file (`main.css`), which gets transpired with PostCSS.

 See the [`css` folder README](css/README.md) for more information about the PostCSS plugins used and the CSS structure.